Mikey-Jardine/PropertAPI/ReadMe.md

-A dotnet core API that perfrom CRUD operations using Entity Framework.
+Dotnet core API using Entity Framework demonstrating CRUD operations Given more time I plan to implement Dependency Injection and a Service Layer